SkylineCommunications/dataminer-docs-connectors/connector/doc/Asentria_SiteBoss_410.md

 This page contains information about relay 1 and 2 outputs.
 It also allows you to send a pulse for a specific duration between 1 and 15 seconds.
 This pulse will always operate with the opposite value of the current state.
 For example, if the current state is opened and pulse duration is 5 seconds, a pulse with 5 seconds of closed state will be sent to the device.

 This page also contains the page buttons to all contact pages.
-Each contact page contains the following information: Name, Alarms Enabled/Disabled, Time threshold, Trap Repeat, Contact State, Contact Active Direction, Return to Normal Trap, Contact Alarm Severity and Alarm State.
+Each contact page contains the following information: Name, Alarms Enabled/Disabled, Time Threshold, Trap Repeat, Contact State, Contact Active Direction, Return to Normal Trap, Contact Alarm Severity, and Alarm State.

 ### Alarms and Traps